SEVERNSIDE BIRDS

 The salt marsh and rough grazing of Northwick Warth extend all the way north to Aust.
 Brackish pools and “The Flash” may be present depending on the height of recent tides.
 These can hold some good waders.

 The old military firing range and sheep fields at Northwick Warth were “ landscaped” in late summer of 2011 to create the Pilning Wetland, areas of fresh water flooding to improve the area for winter waterfowl and hopefully some breeding waders.
 This new habitat has quickly become the the main attraction for visiting birds and birdwatchers producing excellent birds such as Red-necked Phalarope, Black-winged Stilts, Pectoral Sandpipers, Temminck’s Stints, Collared Pratincole, Glossy Ibis, Spoonbills, Cattle Egrets, Great White Egrets, Black-necked Grebe, Slavonian Grebe, Red-throated Pipit and Citrine Wagtails.
-The pools can be seen well from the Severn Way and excellent views of the wader scrape are obtained from the footpath that heads inland from the 2nd yellow sentry box.
+The pools can be seen well from the Severn Way and excellent views of the wader scrape are obtained from the footpath that heads inland just after the last pool.

 wp0975ebcb_0f.jpg